Montachusett Regional Vocational Technical School: SSEP

 In 2011, students from Monty Tech became the first vocational-technical participants in the Student Spaceflight Experiment Program, and designed experiments to be conducted on the International Space Station.
 A total of 9 experiments have been conducted including some milestone flights on the final Space Shuttle Atlantis and the first SpaceX commercial rocket.

 MCJROTC

-In 2002 Monty Tech established a Marine Corps Junior Reserve Officer's Corps (MCJROTC) Unit.
+In 2002 Monty Tech established a Marine Corps Junior Reserve Officer's Training Corps (MCJROTC) Unit.
 In 2019 enrollment was over 190 students in grades 9 through 12.
 Monty Tech's MCJROTC unit's Cyber Security team has won national recognition at the Air Force Association's national youth challenge competition Cyber Patriot.

 Athletics

-Montachusett Regional Vocational Technical School is a member of the Colonial Athletic Conference, which is in District E of the Massachusetts Interscholastic Athletic Association (MIAA).
+Montachusett Regional Vocational Technical School is a member of the Central Massachusetts Athletic Conference, which is in District 2 of the Massachusetts Interscholastic Athletic Association (MIAA).
 The school offers the following MIAA-sanctioned Varsity sports during their respective seasons, as well as Freshman and Junior Varsity teams in multiple sports: